hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

     type: LoadBalancer
 ```

-The below `values.yaml` results in a three server Consul Enterprise cluster with 100GB of storage and automatic Connect injection for annotated pods in the "my-app" namespace.
+The below `values.yaml` results in a three server Consul Enterprise cluster with 100GB of storage and automatic Connect injection.

 Note, this would require a secret that contains the enterprise license key.